• Art magazine

 Fine arts

-The Statens Museum for Art in Denmark, also known as the country's National Gallery , is the largest art museum across the country.
-It houses an impressive collection of national and international art from the past seven centuries.
+The Statens Museum for Kunst in Denmark, also known as the National Gallery , is the largest art museum in Denmark.
+It houses an impressive collection of national and international art spanning the last seven centuries.

-Visitors will be fascinated by a variety of works that include classic masterpieces and modern art and thus offer an extensive overview of various artistic styles and their development.
-In addition to its permanent collection, the museum regularly organizes exciting exhibitions of contemporary art, which present new and innovative perspectives.
+Visitors will be captivated by a diverse collection of works, encompassing both classical masterpieces and modern art, thus offering a comprehensive overview of various artistic styles and their development.
+In addition to its permanent collection, the museum regularly organizes compelling exhibitions of contemporary art, presenting new and innovative perspectives.

-In addition to all of this, the museum captivates with its unique architecture, which skillfully connects old with the new - truly an architectural masterpiece.
+In addition to all this, the museum impresses with its unique architecture, which skillfully combines old with new – truly an architectural masterpiece in itself.

 • Louisiana Museum of Modern Art